Jacob-Barhak/FairTournament/README.md

 The solution approach taken uses Evolutionary Computation using [Inpyred] (https://github.com/aarongarrett/inspyred).

 The inputs are:
-* TeamSize Vector - this list defines team sizes.
+* TeamSizes vector - this list defines team sizes.
 For example the e=above example would show [2,2]
 * MaxRounds - an integer defining the maximum number of rounds in the tournament

 The output is: